A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 Both Charlottesville and Asheville during the summer are popular places to visit.
 The summer months attract visitors to Asheville because of the hiking, the music scene, and the family-friendly experiences.
 Furthermore, the hiking, the small town charm, and the family-friendly experiences are the main draw to Charlottesville this time of year.

 Asheville is around the same temperature as Charlottesville in the summer.
-The temperature in Asheville is usually 82°F (28°C) in July, and Charlottesville stays around 78°F (26°C).
+The daily temperature in Asheville averages around 82°F (28°C) in July, and Charlottesville fluctuates around 78°F (26°C).

 In Charlottesville, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the summer, Asheville often gets less sunshine than Charlottesville.
 Asheville gets 268 hours of sunny skies this time of year, while Charlottesville receives 305 hours of full sun.